nitrogen/simple_bridge/README.markdown

 * *yaws_request_bridge.erl* - The request bridge module for Yaws.
 * *misultin_request_bridge.erl* - The request bridge module for Misultin.
 * *???_request_bridge.erl* - Support for more servers on the way.
+* *uploaded_file.erl* - API to access information about an uploaded file.

 To extend the SimpleBridge to work with other HTTP servers (or other versions of Inets, Mochiweb, or Yaws), copy and modify inets_request_bridge.erl or mochiweb_request_bridge.erl.